Geeteshsood/leetcode/887-super-egg-drop/NOTES.md

-e , i, j
-​
-we dont need 3 variables , whereas we only need 2 variables egg and floor.
-​
-because.=> breaking 2 eggs  at floor 1 - 3
-is same as breaking 2 eggs at floor  4-6.
-​
-​
-e , f
-time complexity will be  e* f^2
-​
-TLE
-​
-AC Solution.
-e*f*logf
-​
-​
-how ? -> watch pepcoding solution for understanding .
-​
-egg = 2 ,floor = 10.
-​
 1   2   3    4    5    6    7    8     9    10
 ​
 there will be  1 out of these 10 floor which will be our ans.